-Everything you need to know about writing digitally was written in ancient Greece.
-I didn’t know this in my western philosophy course at the time, but if I did, I would have paid more attention.
+Everything you need to know about digital writing was written in ancient Greece.
+I didn’t know this in my western philosophy course at the time.
+If I did, then I would have paid more attention.
 I was distracted by my professor, who looked just like Socrates — with a toga and everything.
-What I should have listened to carefully was Aristotle’s work on the art of rhetoric and the five rhetorical canons, which to this day still impacts how I write in our ever-evolving digital landscape, where writing trends change constantly.
+What lesson I should have listened to carefully was about Aristotle’s work on the art of rhetoric and the five rhetorical canons.
+To this day Aristotle’s work still impacts how I write in our ever-evolving digital landscape, where writing trends change constantly.

 The Five Rhetorical Canons

-As a copywriter, my goal is to write usable, persuasive digital content for brands, companies and clients.
-Using the following canons can help any writer, from beginner to expert, with this goal.
+As a copywriter for our St. Louis office, my goal is to write usable, persuasive digital content for brands, companies, and clients.
+Applying the following rhetorical canons can help any writer, from beginner to expert, with this goal.

 Memory — Be as knowledgeable as you can about the subject.

 Memory is often explained as the act of reciting information, but memory also reflects the writer’s credibility.
-Your words should indicate that you know more about your topic than what is presented in your writing.
-When you write about a product or brand, it’s imperative that you do your research to ensure that your credibility is evident to the reader.
-You don’t need to be an expert, but you should have a good grasp on the topic.
-And thus your reader should be satisfied that your words recall the subject with clarity.
+Your words should indicate that you know the topic, intimately.
+When you write about a product or brand, you must do your research.
+You don’t need to be an expert, but you should have a good grasp of the topic.
+And thus your reader will feel satisfied that your words recall the subject with clarity.

 Arrangement — Organized writing helps your reader navigate the digital experience.

-Arrangement is all about organization.
+The arrangement is all about the organization.
 You should ask yourself, “Is my content logical?
 Where do I have the most important information?
 Did I bury the lead?”

-With digital writing, content should be arranged to focus on user experience.
-Only then should you ask yourself, “Do my words fit into the responsive design?
-Do they fit the character count?
-Do they aid a user’s navigation?
-Do they correspond to an input/output function?”
+Focus on arranging content correctly.
+Using a precise arrangement will improve your digital writing and user experience.
+You should ask yourself, “Do my words fit into the responsive design?
+How about the character count?
+What aids a user’s navigation?
+When do readers correspond to an input/output function?”
 Arranging your content properly eases the task of reading and makes your words more accessible.

-Invention — Your topic should arise out of an audience need.
+Invention — Your topic should arise out of an audience’s need.

-Invention — coming up with an idea — is the most challenging aspect of writing.
-Thankfully, in the digital age, there are many tools to help you with the creation of ideas.
-Tools such as SEO keyword research can influence your topic and help you understand what users want to read.
+The invention, coming up with an idea, is the most challenging aspect of writing.
+Thankfully, in the digital age, there are many tools to help you generate ideas.
+For instance, research SEO keywords.
+See what users are searching for.
+Understanding popular search queries will help you understand what audiences want to read.
 Your ideas should answer frequently searched questions.
-For example, when writing a how-to article, your writing should be inventive while also helping to answer a real need.
+When writing a how-to article, your writing should be inventive while also helping to answer a real need.

 Delivery — How and when you deliver your message can impact how your content is received.

 How and when you deliver your message has a big impact on its success.
-Keep in mind that content belongs on a multitude of diverse social platforms.
-Be aware that words are delivered differently on a microblog like Twitter compared to a long-form blog like Medium, for example.
+Keep in mind that content belongs to a multitude of diverse social platforms.
+Words are delivered differently on a microblog like Twitter compared to a long-form blog like Medium, for example.
 How you deliver that message will make your content more persuasive.
-Additionally, when you provide your digital content can have a major impact on how you reach users.
+Additionally, at what moment you provide your digital content can have a major impact on how you reach users.
 With the internet moving at light speed, sometimes it is important to deliver your message ASAP to capitalize on a current trend or event.

 Style — Personality makes your writing uniquely you.

-Your personal style and voice set your writing apart and are arguably the most discernible traits of writing.
-The best written pieces have distinct style.
+Your style and voice set your writing apart.
+Arguably, these are the most discernible traits of writing.
+The best-written pieces have a distinct style.
 Think The New Yorker, but in a way that is unique only to you.
-There are many pieces of content that are written on the same subject that can easily be found in a matter of seconds.
-So how can your style choices make your content stick out?
-Using unique diction, metaphors, analogies, tone or voice is a good start.
+You can find content with a similar subject in a matter of seconds.
+Ask, how can your style choices make your content stick out?
+Using unique diction, metaphors, analogies, tone, or voice is a good start.

-Using Aristotle’s five rhetorical cannons is a surefire way to optimize and enhance your digital content.
-Great ideas stand the test of time, and sometimes the best ones come from someone wearing a toga.
+Using Aristotle’s five rhetorical cannons is a surefire way to optimize and enhance your digital writing for advertising and improving SEO content.
+Great ideas stand the test of time.
+Sometimes the best ones come from someone wearing a toga.